-WRITING 100: Students who wish to join Writing 100 after the first two class sessions must email the instructor to set up a meeting to discuss enrolling.
+WRITING 100: Students who wish to join Writing 100 after the first two class sessions must make sure they are on the waitlist and email the instructor to set up a meeting to discuss enrolling.
 Based on this discussion, the student and instructor will then make a determination on whether or not it is appropriate for the student to enroll.

-Please note: Students may not add a one-credit mini course after the second class meeting.
+WRITING 201: Students may not add a one-credit mini course after the second class meeting.